In the thick of running a creative business, it’s easy to get swallowed by the day-to-day.

 Midweek Momentum creates consistency without pressure.

-One focused hour a week may not sound like much, but it’s 48 hours a year (assuming 4 weeks off) which is more than a full week of work.
+One focused hour a week may not sound like much, but it’s 48 hours a year (assuming 4 weeks off) which is more than a full week of work in total.

 I think many of us would LOVE to have a full week to work on the important stuff.